lisaza1/DataFinal/README.md

 **Results:** As you can see, it’s roughly similar.
 Valley glaciers contain the most water (by estimated accounts).
 See exact breakdown in the table.

+**To create the map of glaciers in the region**
+* I had to use Mapbox because Datawrapper did not contain maps that were zoomed-in enough.
+1. Convert the coordinates from the csv to decimal degrees using a batch convert program.
+2. Upload the csv with the converted coordinates of the glaciers into mapbox
+3. Now, you can format the data conditionally if you like, for instance, using different colors for different conditions.